NatashaDMoore/it115/merge-exercise-swista/merge-practice.md

 # Git Merges

-Git provides tools to assist bringing independently-made changes together into a coherent assembly of the work.
+Git tries to make it easier to bring independently-made changes together into a unified view.
 Different work does not become a collaboration until it is brought together and polished so it fits together nicely.